dgerardv/dgerardv.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

+You can find all my papers on the preprint server [arXiv](https://arxiv.org/search/?query=David+Gerard-Varet&searchtype=author&source=header)

 {% include base_path %}

 {% for post in site.publications reversed %}